-See "Controlling storage system monitoring on the vROps server."
+See "Controlling storage system monitoring on the vROps server" on page 144.

 Controlling storage system monitoring on the vROps server

 The IBM storage systems connected to Spectrum Connect must be added to the vROps Manager as well to enable their monitoring.